-Rose of the Shires is a 54 mile circular Ultra Marathon starting and finishing at Brixworth Country Park just outside of Northampton in a wonderful central location.
-The route is a mix of footpaths, country trails, roads and canal towpath
+An incredible 54 mile circular Ultra Marathon starting and finishing at Brixworth Country Park just outside of Northampton in a wonderful central location.
+The route is a mix of footpaths, country trails, roads and canal towpath.
+Run it all, run as a relay or run the last 26 miles in the Rosebud Marathon

 ROSE OF THE SHIRES RELAY RACE